martinbudden/Protoflight/README.md

 It has the following design goals (in no particular order)

 1. A modular design that is built up from components in separate libraries (see below).
-2. Produce libraries that are usable in their own right
+2. Produce libraries that are usable in their own right.
 3. Be peformant.
 Support 8kHz Gyro/PID loop time.
 4. Support multi-core processors, in particular allow the Gyro/PID loop to have an entire core to itself.
-5. Run on bare metal or under [FREERTOS](https://www.freertos.org/)
+5. Run on bare metal or under [FREERTOS](https://www.freertos.org/).
-6. Be (relatively) easy to learn and modify
+6. Be (relatively) easy to learn and modify.
-7. Give users the ability implement their own code or modifications
+7. Give users the ability implement their own code or modifications.
-8. Modular architecture to make it easier to identify which bit of code to modify, without impacting other code
+8. Modular architecture to make it easier to identify which bit of code to modify, without impacting other code.
-9. Be useful to people who want to experiment with and customize a flight controller
+9. Be useful to people who want to experiment with and customize a flight controller.
 10. Be useful to someone who wants to understand how flight control software works.

 ## Libraries used to build ProtoFlight